kintohub/kintohub-docs/docs/kintoblocks.md

 ## Custom Parameters (Coming Soon)

-Custom Parameters are another way to pass information to your KintoApp.
-These values are editable by the end user in the case of shared KintoBlocks, and also editable at a KintoApp level for cases where multiple apps are using the same KintoBlock.
+Custom Parameters are another way to pass information to your **KintoApp**.
+These values are editable by the end user in the case of shared KintoBlocks, and also editable at a KintoApp level for cases where multiple apps are using the same **KintoBlock**.

 When creating KintoBlock you can assign default values to your Custom Parameters and these can be marked required if they are necessary for your KintoBlock to function.

-Header values are accessible inside your code within each call, and you specify when to use them via API doc headers, in a *Node.js* application adding the key to a call will look like this:
+Custom Parameters are accessible inside your code within each call, and you specify when to use them via API doc headers, in a **Node.js** application adding the key to a call will look like this:

 ```
  @apiHeader (Config) {String} githubToken
 ```

 This will be injected as a header into this call, and accessible in the usual way you would access headers.
-In a *Node.js / Express* KintoBlock it would look like this:
+In a **Node.js / Express** KintoBlock it would look like this:

 ```
   const githubToken = req.get('githubToken')